Honors & Awards

 » Nebraska Scholar-Athlete Honor Roll (Fall 2016, 2017, 2018; Spring 2017)

 » Tom Osborne Citizenship Team (2018)

-Eli Sullivan has played in five games this season, primarily on special teams.
-He made his career debut on defense against Bethune-Cookman and recorded his first career tackle.
+Eli Sullivan played in seven games as a sophomore in 2018, primarily on special teams.
+He made his career debut on defense against Bethune-Cookman and recorded his first career tackle against the Wildcats.

 2017 (Redshirt Freshman)

 A walk-on, Sullivan appeared in five games as a redshirt freshman in 2017, and he was a member of Nebraska’s travel roster for the entire Big Ten Conference season.
 Sullivan made his biggest impact on the Husker kick coverage unit, where he totaled two tackles, both solo stops at Purdue.

 Sullivan redshirted and worked on the scout team in his first season.

 Before Nebraska (Longmont HS)